-10 Flood Myths That Need to be Busted
+10 Flood Safety Myths That Need to be Busted

 Flood events — the nation’s most common and costly natural disasters — cause millions of dollars in damage every year, displacing families and disrupting communities across the country.
 During Hurricane Harvey, for example, flooding caused by more than 60 inches of rain contributed to a significant amount of the more than $125 billion in damages across Texas and the surrounding states.
 The worst part is, the Consumer Federation of America estimates that nearly 80% of Harvey victims did not have flood insurance.

 Despite the dangers they pose, many home and property owners underestimate just how life-changing these events can be — especially those in low-moderate risk flood zones.
-At Wright Flood Insurance, our team is serious about flood safety, so we’ve pulled together five of the most common assumptions about flooding to help set the record straight and ensure you have the facts you need to stay safe.
+At Wright Flood Insurance, our team is serious about flood safety, so we’ve pulled together ten of the most common flood safety myths to help set the record straight and ensure you have the facts you need to stay safe.

 What do you think, are these assumptions true or false?
 Get the answers below, then share them with other members of your community.